marcopaganini/pwned/README.md

 ## Leaked password checker (in Go)

 This is a simple web-frontend for a leaked password checker in Go.
-It expects a leaked database in SQLite3 format, with two columns per row: The first one containing the SHA1 of the leaked password and the second the number of times the password was seen in the wild.
-This was directly inspired by the great work of Troy Hunt and his site, http://haveibeenpwned.com, but for those who have concerns about freely typing their passwords on a site they don't control.
+It expects a leaked database in SQLite3 format, with two columns per row: The first one containing the SHA1 of the leaked password, and the second the number of times the password was seen in the wild.
+This project was directly inspired by the great work of Troy Hunt and his site, http://haveibeenpwned.com, but targets those who have concerns about freely typing their passwords on a site they don't control.

 ## Leaked password file format